Reflective Writing in GMC Cases – Showing Insight

 Likewise, at a fitness to practise FTP hearing, the MPTS panel will be greatly assisted if the doctor is able to provide evidence in mitigation, and evidence of personal insight – at the impairment stage and/or sanction stage of the FTP proceedings.
 A doctor should write out their reflections, giving careful thought to what they want to say, with a view to submitting their writings to the FTP panel.
 The exercise will also assist the doctor in presenting their case when they give oral evidence.

-Where things have gone wrong this should be accepted, where appropriate; reassurances will need to be given that there will be a negligible risk of repetition or that any ongoing risk can be properly managed.
+Where things have gone wrong this should be accepted (“Embrace the Error” – to take ownership of it), where appropriate (if the alleged conduct is admitted).
+Reassurances will need to be given, that there will be a negligible risk of repetition or that any ongoing risk can be properly managed.
 If a doctor has taken steps to remediate their shortcomings, this will be relevant to the GMC’s assessment of the doctor’s suitability to practise.
 The doctor will need to demonstrate an understanding of how the (mis)conduct came about, how they have reflected on events, and what they would do in the future if they were to get into difficulties.

 A reflective piece can be relevant to health cases as much as misconduct and deficient performance cases.
 Where ill health has contributed to the doctor’s difficulties, the history of events should be explained and the future management of any ongoing condition or risk of relapse will need to be considered.

 Before writing a reflective piece, doctors should read the GMC’s/MPTS’s Sanctions Guidance.
 The following flowchart, which identifies some of the principle factors to be considered, may, also assist doctors in their task.

 The image above can also be downloaded in A4 size as a pdf format document: Demonstrating Insight in GMC / MPTS Cases